-December 10, 2008 — The University of Virginia's Project on Lived Theology has been awarded a $2.1 million grant from the Lilly Endowment to fund the project's operations for another five years, from 2010 through 2014.
-This is the Lilly Endowment's fourth major grant to the project, a long-term theological research program exploring the relation between Christian spiritual beliefs and social practice.
+The University of Virginia’s Project on Lived Theology has received a $2.1 million grant from the Lilly Endowment to extend the project for five more years, from 2015 through 2019.
+This is the Lilly Endowment’s fifth major grant to the project, a long-term theological research program exploring the relation between Christian spiritual beliefs and social practice.

-"The Project on Lived Theology is breaking new ground in encouraging theologians and religion scholars to attend more intentionally to the everyday experiences of ordinary Christians," said Craig Dykstra, senior vice president for religion at the Lilly Endowment, an Indianapolis-based philanthropic foundation that supports education, religion and community development.
-“This theological work is pivotal in helping individuals and communities understand and claim the practices that carry forward the deep wisdom of the Christian tradition."
+“The Project on Lived Theology is breaking new ground in encouraging theologians and religion scholars to attend more intentionally to the everyday experiences of ordinary Christians,” said Chris Coble, vice president for religion at the Lilly Endowment, an Indianapolis-based philanthropic foundation that supports education, religion and community development.
+“This theological work is pivotal in helping individuals and communities understand and claim the practices that carry forward the deep wisdom of the Christian tradition.”

 The Project on Lived Theology seeks to forge a closer connection between the study of theology and the experiences of people and groups who are putting their beliefs into action.
-The project is based on the rationale that "the living energy of faith-shaped communities is a promising and untapped source for theological inquiry,” said Charles Marsh, project director and religious studies professor.
+The project is based on the rationale that “the living energy of faith-shaped communities is a promising and untapped source for theological inquiry,” said Charles Marsh, project director and religious studies professor.

-To that end, the project regularly brings together students and religion scholars in partnership with practitioners to understand the social implications of religious beliefs.
-The meetings are often held in the places where activist groups work; past locations have included community centers in East Los Angeles, Atlanta, Baltimore and Harlem.
-More than 400 people have participated in such programs since the project's founding in 2000.
+The project regularly brings together theologians, students and religion scholars in partnership with practitioners to understand the social implications of religious beliefs.
+The meetings are often held in congregations and faith communities.
+Past locations have included East Los Angeles, Atlanta, Baltimore and Harlem.
+More than 3,000 people have participated in such programs since the project’s founding in 2000.

 “The project has tapped into a national hunger for opportunities to bridge the gap between classroom and faith communities, and create spaces to bring together practitioners and academics,” Marsh said.
 “On the University side, there is a hunger to make a difference and be a part of promoting the common good.
 On the practitioners’ side, there is a hunger to have these conversations and put their work in the trenches everyday in a larger historical and theological perspective.”